 - Poor owner’s manual.
 Too small of print, lacking in specs and internal parts list

 - Poor cold weather performance reviews on YouTube

-Time will tell how the lithium battery stands up, but I’m expecting to get many, many years of life out it.
+Time will tell how the lithium battery stands up, but I’m expecting to get many, many years of life out of it.
 Being lithium, once fully charged it would be ready to go when needed in an emergency.
-My old lead acid based battery booster lost charge when sitting around too long.
+My old lead-acid-based battery booster lost charge when sitting around too long.
 That isn’t the case with lithium batteries.